What is the validity period for Payment System RSA keys and how are they reviewed?

 Does EMV use x.509 public key certificates?

 No. The format of the EMV public key certificates is defined in Section 5 and 6 of Book 2 of the EMV Specification.
 They are more compact than x.509 certificates and are created using the ISO/IEC 9796-2 digital signature algorithm that provides "message recovery".
 This results in a solution that specifically addresses the requirements of IC payment card transactions.

 What is the EMVCo position on elliptic curves or other alternative cryptography?

 EMVCo constantly reviews alternative types of cryptography.
 For further information regarding elliptic curve cryptography with EMV see the ECC draft of Book 2 (June 2007) located on the EMV website under Specifications > Additional Files > New Cryptography Drafts.
 The EMVCo Security Working Group is considering the use of ECDSA (or Schnorr ECDSA) for offline card authentication and the use of ECIES for offline PIN encipherment.

 EMVCo has published a bulletin (SU74) that allows AES as an option for EMV's online cryptography in addition to the currently supported Two Key Triple DES.

-EMVCo has published the EMV Issuer and Application Security Guidelines that contain additional information relating to EMV security.
-For subscribers these Guidelines can be found within the Specifications section on the EMVCo website under Specifications > Additional Files.
+EMVCo has published the EMV Issuer and Application Security Guidelines and EMV Acquirer and Terminal Security Guidelines that contain additional information relating to EMV security.
+For subscribers these Guidelines can be found within the Specifications section on the EMVCo website under Specifications > Additional Files > EMV Security Guidelines.